Gabriel06424/Assignment-Week-4/README.md

 - **Update Step**: Centroids recomputed as cluster means

 **Advantages**: Computational efficiency and ease of interpretation make K-means ideal for exploratory data analysis with large datasets.

+## Gaussian Mixture Models (GMM)

+GMM is a probabilistic model that assumes data is generated from a mixture of multiple Gaussian distributions with unknown parameters.
+Unlike K-means, GMM provides soft classification by estimating the probability of each data point belonging to each cluster.

+**Key Components**:
+- **Number of Components**: Similar to K in K-means
+- **Expectation-Maximization (EM) Algorithm**: Iteratively calculates membership probabilities and updates parameters
+- **Covariance Type**: Determines cluster shape, size, and orientation

+**Advantages**: GMM offers flexibility in cluster shapes and provides uncertainty estimates through probabilistic assignments, making it particularly suitable for capturing the natural variability in sea ice and lead backscatter.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>